psf/black/README.md

 `stable` is a branch that tracks the latest release on PyPI.
 If you'd rather run on master, this is also an option.

-## For gradle users

-If you happen to be using Gradle, the [Spotless](https://github.com/diffplug/spotless/tree/main/plugin-gradle) plugin has support for black.
-Spotless gives you the option to

-- [ratchet](https://github.com/diffplug/spotless/tree/main/plugin-gradle#ratchet) your formatting so that only files which have changed since `origin/main` get formatted
-- slurp copyright info from [git history](https://github.com/diffplug/spotless/tree/main/plugin-gradle#license-header)
-- seamlessly integrate with [prettier](https://github.com/diffplug/spotless/tree/main/plugin-gradle#prettier), [clang-format](https://github.com/diffplug/spotless/tree/main/plugin-gradle#clang-format), and other formatters if your project happens to be polyglot
-- (Spotless also has a maven plugin, but waiting on an easy PR for black support)

 ## GitHub Actions

 Create a file named `.github/workflows/black.yml` inside your repository with: